-The Alliance has been working in schools to transform campuses into healthier places for more than six years and has authored countless case studies documenting the adoption of the Alliance School Beverage, Snack, and School Meal guidelines as well as procurement changes.
-As seen in our more than 19,000 schools across the country working toward a healthier school environment, we know that improving school beverage, snack, and school meal standards can positively impact student health and lead to better behavior and academic performance.
+The Alliance has been working in schools to transform campuses into healthier places since 2006, and has authored countless case studies documenting the adoption of the Alliance School Beverage, Snack, and School Meal guidelines as well as procurement changes.
+As seen in our nearly 35,000 schools across the country working toward a healthier school environment, we know that improving school beverage, snack, and school meal standards can positively impact student health and lead to better behavior and academic performance.

 30 million schoolchildren nationwide have access to healthier school meals.